-If you’re thinking about Spanish specialities, most people assume paella is the signature dish across the country.
-While this is certainly one of the best meals you can have in the Valencia region (where the best Bomba rice is grown), there are lots of other delicious things to sample if you’re travelling around the Alicante area.
+If you are thinking about Spanish specialities, most people assume paella is the signature dish across the country.
+While this is certainly one of the best meals you can have in the Valencia region (where the finest Bomba rice is grown), there are lots of other delicious dishes to sample if you are travelling around the Alicante area.

 1- Denia Prawns

-The prawns from Denia are a distinctive shade of red, best cooked by frying them with a dash of olive oil and a clove or two of garlic.
-There are a number of chefs in the area that prepare them especially well, but you can usually find Denia prawns on the menu of the many tapas bars around the Costa Blanca.
+Prawns from Denia are a distinctive shade of red, best cooked by frying them with a dash of olive oil and a clove or two of garlic.
+There are several chefs in the area who prepare them especially well, but you can usually find Denia prawns on the menu of the many tapas bars around the Costa Blanca.

 2 – Salazones

 Salazones are portions of salted fish – usually tuna, cod, anchovies or even octopus.
-These can have a very strong flavour, so we recommend trying them as a tapas plate first (although you’ll almost certainly be ordering a second plate)!
+These can have a very strong flavour, so we recommend trying them as a tapas plate first (although you will almost certainly be ordering a second plate).

 3 – Esgarrat